dreamfactorysoftware/df-skeleton/README.md

 In your resource and service you can override handleGET, handlePOST methods from [df-core](https://github.com/dreamfactorysoftware/df-core/blob/06e01cd46ed106684041fb1fdf8ef35695a1b2cf/src/Components/RestHandler.php#L589) to determine responses (only if
 [$autoDispatch = true;](https://github.com/dreamfactorysoftware/df-core/blob/06e01cd46ed106684041fb1fdf8ef35695a1b2cf/src/Components/RestHandler.php#L88)).

-[ServiceProvider](https://github.com/dreamfactorysoftware/df-skeleton/blob/master/src/ServiceProvider.php) that connect the package to the application.
+[ServiceProvider](https://github.com/dreamfactorysoftware/df-skeleton/blob/master/src/ServiceProvider.php) connects the package to the application.

 *Remember you are not limited and you can implement anything Laravel provide.*